Bea-stack-tech/S-T-Project/webapp/README.md

 ## 🎯 How to Use

-### Step 1: Enter Your API Key
+### Step 1: Configure API Key
+1. Copy the environment template: `cp env.example .env.local`
+2. Edit `.env.local` and add your Value SERP API key
+3. Restart the development server

+### Step 2: Enter Keywords or URLs
 1. Open the web application in your browser
-2. Enter your Value SERP API key in the secure input field
+2. Enter keywords (one per line) or website URLs (one per line)
-3. Click "Validate API Key" to verify it works
+3. Click "Validate Input" to verify your entries
-4. Once validated, the "Run Automation" button will be enabled
+4. Once validated, the "Analyze Trends" button will be enabled

-### Step 2: Run Automation
+### Step 3: Run Analysis
-1. Click the "Run Automation" button
+1. Click the "Analyze Trends" button
 2. Watch the real-time progress as the system:
-   - Monitors trends for configured keywords
+   - Monitors trends for your keywords
-   - Processes batch data across multiple locations
+   - Analyzes search data for your URLs
    - Generates comprehensive reports
 3. View the results and download generated files